aarddict/tools/doc/aardformat.rst

   sha1 sum of dictionary file content following signature and sha1 bytes

 version
-  aard format version, a number, currently must be 1
+  Aard format version, a number, currently must be 1

 uuid
   dictionary unique identifier shared by all volumes of the same dictionary